Votre IP : Aucune donnée · Statut : ProtégéNon protégéAucune donnée

 • Facebook security alert scam.
 In 2018, Facebook users received Facebook phishing emails with false security alerts and links to secure their accounts.
 These links led to a fake Facebook login page where users were prompted to enter their credentials.
 Upon entering the information, the accounts fell into the hands of attackers, allowing them access to the victims’ Facebook accounts.
 Facebook is not the only social media site that has experienced phishing attacks.
 Instagram phishing through personal messages and LinkedIn phishing attacks have caused significant damage to users throughout the years.

 • Coinbase unauthorized login attempt scam.
 In the midst of the COVID-19 pandemic, a widespread Coinbase phishing email spree targeted the platform’s users with emails claiming that there had been an unauthorized login attempt on their account.
-The email included a link that led to a fake Coinbase website, prompting users to log in and verify their identity.
+The email included link manipulation that led to a fake Coinbase website, prompting users to log in and verify their identity.
 Once users entered their credentials, the attackers gained access to their Coinbase accounts.

 • Bank of America security alert scam.
 In 2021, phishers used Bank of America phishing emails to scam unsuspecting individuals.
 The email claimed there was suspicious activity with the recipient’s account and that their account had been temporarily locked for security reasons.
 It urged the recipients to click on a link to verify their identity and unlock their accounts.
 Needless to say, the link led to a fake website, exposing users’ login information to scammers and resulting in lost funds, compromised accounts, and further fraud.
 Similarly, clients of other financial and government institutions have suffered phishing attacks throughout the years.
 USPS phishing email scams and Wells Fargo phishing attacks are just a few examples of large businesses’ clients experiencing a phishing attack.